NASA’s LRO snaps a series of images of Vikram Lander during its flyby

 Nasa is validating, analysing and reviewing the images.
 It was near lunar dusk when the orbiter passed over, meaning large parts of the area were in shadow, the report said.

-According to the Indian Space Research Organization (Isro), the lander Vikram and rover Pragyan were supposed to be functional only for 14 days from the day of their touchdown.
+According to the Indian Space Research Organization (ISRO), the lander Vikram and rover Pragyan were supposed to be functional only for 14 days from the day of their touchdown.

 At the start of the mission, Isro said the mission life of the lander and the rover will be one lunar day which is equal to 14 Earth days, whereas that of the orbiter will be one Earth year.